Upsize, Downsize (or, Honey I Shrunk the Cybis)

 The percentage of shrinkage depends upon the type of clay (the actual ingredients, which also determine the size of all those tiny solid particles) being used.
 For instance, earthenware clay typically shrinks only about 6% to 8% while stoneware articles have an average shrinkage rate of about 10% or so.
 Porcelain – because the solid particles are extremely fine and tiny – has the highest shrinkage rate of any ceramic: anywhere from 13% to 20% depending in large part on the exact “mix” of ingredients being used, the firing temperature, etc.

 The original Lady Macbeth is ‘officially’ 13″ high which in reality means anything between 13″ and 13.24″ in height.
-If the Cybis formula’s shrinkage rate is 13%, that would downsize a 13”-high new mold by about 1.69” – resulting in a height of 11.33” for the newly fired piece.
+If the Cybis formula’s shrinkage rate is 13%, that would downsize a 13”-high new mold by about 1.69” – resulting in a height of 11.33” for a resulting downsized piece.
 Likewise, if their shrinkage rate is 14%, the resulting piece would be just a tad over 11” (11.18” in fact).
-Unfortunately the Cybis website no longer lists the first HOF Lady Macbeth (which they named Lady Macbeth II) so we don’t know her official height … but by extrapolating this method, we can guess.
-So can we assume a shrinkage rate of approximately 14% for Cybis porcelains?
+Unfortunately the Cybis website never gave the details of the first Hall-of-Fame (HOF) Lady Macbeth (which they named Lady Macbeth II) so we don’t know her official height … but by extrapolating this method, we can guess that she was 11″ tall.

-It seems that we can, because they later also produced a second HOF piece named Lady Macbeth III.
-For this edition they’d have repeated the process described above, but this time would have made the new mold from Lady Macbeth II.
-Applying a 14% shrinkage rate to this starting point would result in a sculpture 9.68” tall, and a 13% shrinkage rate would produce a 9.86” tall piece.
-The Cybis website cites Lady Macbeth III as being 10” tall which means she’s anywhere from 9.75” to 10”.
-Using this final height we can guesstimate that the height of Lady Macbeth II was probably between 11″ and 11.5″.
-The effective result is that with every downsizing at their typical shrinkage rate, a Cybis sculpture will be reduced in height by about 2”…. and that is the exact difference cited between every first HOF edition and the original piece upon which it was based, as well as the difference between subsequent HOF editions of a sculpture.
-Theoretically Cybis could continue making downscaled Lady Macbeths in 8″ high (“IV”) and 6″high (“V”) versions… and all of them would have originated with the 1970s sculpture.
+Cybis subsequently produced a second HOF piece named Lady Macbeth III.
+For this edition they would have repeated the process described above, but this time would have made the new mold from a finished Lady Macbeth II.
+Applying a 14% shrinkage rate to this starting point (an 11″ mold) would result in a sculpture that is 9.68” tall; a 13% shrinkage rate would produce a 9.86” tall piece.
+The Cybis website cites Lady Macbeth III as being 10” tall which means she’s anywhere from 9.75” to 10” in reality.
+The math works perfectly!
+The effective result is that with every downsizing at their typical shrinkage rate, a Cybis sculpture will be reduced in height by between one and two inches.
+Theoretically Cybis could have continued making downsized Lady Macbeth replica editions in 8″ high (“IV”) and 6″ high (“V”) versions (but thank goodness they did not.)

 Upsizing